 Many organizations choose to conduct an annual risk assessment, but you can determine the best practice for your organization based on the circumstances of your environment.

-What are technical and non-technical security measures?
+What are technical and non-technical safeguards?

 How Secureframe can help with HIPAA compliance